masesgroup/KNet/src/documentation/articles/performance.md

 #### Analysis

-KNet Produce is more efficient when the length of packets is high: this is related to the overhead introduced from JVM method invocations.
+KNet Produce is more efficient when the length of packets is high: this is related to the overhead introduced from JVM™ method invocations.
 With 10000 messages and 10000 bytes the result is better with Confluent.Kafka™, we have not yet identified if some parameters are limiting KNet or really Conflent.Kafka™ is more efficient.

 KNet Consume is more efficient when the length of packets is small; when the length of packets is higher Confluent.Kafka™ becomes more efficient, however less are the packets better KNet performs, so there is a kind of bottleneck to be identified which limits KNet efficency.